 After an excellent lunch at one of the Tivoli Gardens restaurants, we decided to hike up to the northern side of Copenhagen, so that we could see the Little Mermaid statue.
 This was a more ambitious hike, as Tivoli Gardens is 3.7 kilometers from the Little Mermaid statue area.

 I cannot begin to stress how beautiful Tivoli Gardens is, flowers, flowers and more flowers!
-We had a nice lunch in one of the cafes and then on to the next adventure.
+Click Here to view a Google Images set for Tivoli Gardens and see for yourself.

-Copenhagen Harbor: The building with the slanted roof, is the world's greenest power plant with a ski slope on top of the building.
+The building with the slanted roof (Amager Bakke), is the world's greenest power plant with a ski slope on top of the building.

-The roof has a 440-metre slope on the slanted roof of what will be the world's greenest power plant, designed to turn waste into energy – will cater for skiers at four different levels, and includes a 45% 180-metre black run.
+The roof has a 440-metre slope on the slanted roof of what will be the world's greenest power plant, designed to turn waste into energy and it will cater for skiers at four different levels, and includes a 45% 180-metre black run.

 There are approximately 560,000 bicycles in the city of Copenhagen, more bicycles than people, yet they share only 48,000 bicycle stands.
 With a view to remedying the situation, in 2008 the Danish Cyclists Federation published a "Bicycling Parking Manual" with a number of guidelines.

-Kastellet Bridge: As we walked from the Harbor area to the Kastellet Fortress, one of the best preserved Star Fortresses in Europe.
+This fortress is a star shaped island immediately behind the Little Mermad Statue, and the Kastellet Bridge (image # 1) allows you to cross back to the mainland.
+As we walked from the Harbor area to the Kastellet Fortress, one of the best preserved Star Fortresses in Europe.

 The Castle is constructed in the form of a pentagon with bastions at its corners.
 Kastellet was continuous with the ring of bastioned ramparts which used to encircle Copenhagen but of which only the ramparts of Christianshavn remain today.

-Gefion Fountain: A large fountain on the harbour front in Copenhagen, Denmark.
-It features a large-scale group of animal figures being driven by the Norse goddess Gefjon.
+A large fountain on the harbour front in Copenhagen, Denmark.
+It features a large-scale group of oxen being driven by the Norse goddess Gefjon.
 It is located in Nordre Toldbod area next to Kastellet and immediately south of Langelinie, close to the Little Mermaid Statue.

 The monument depicts an ordinary soldier, in British Army battle dress and the characteristic British Tommy helmet with his head bowed, in silent remembrance of his fallen comrades, as he faces the nearby St. Alban's English church.
 Located in Copenhagen's Churchill Park, just outside the Citadel's Royal Gate.

-Celebrity Eclipse: in Copenhagen Harbor.
-We found out later (in Norway) that some of the cruise ships we had seen in the harbor had traveled next to Norway.
+In Copenhagen Harbor.
+We found out later (in Norway) that some of the cruise ships we had seen in this harbor had travelled next to Norway.
 There are a number of cruise lines that sail up the fjord to Flam and elsewhere.